pay-theory/payments/README.md

 ### Import

-* CreditCardProvider is a component where you provide configuration, it provides the necessary context for payment processing
+* CreditCardProvider is a component where you provide configuration; it provides the necessary context for payment processing
-* CreditCardInput is a component that extablishes the markup where the credit card input will appear
+* CreditCardInput is a component that establishes the markup where the credit card input will appear
-* usePayTheory is a function that returns the context need for working with payments, it provides
+* usePayTheory is a function that returns the context needed for working with payments, it provides
-  * loading - a boolean state value that changes to false once pay theory is ready
+  * loading - a boolean state value that changes to false once Pay Theory is ready
   * valid - can be undefined, true or false based on what has been entered
   * error - contains an error message if not false
   * mount - a function which will mount the payment input (must be called after CreditCardInput has been rendered)